hamiltonne/vocabulator/README.md

 # vocabulator
 A tool for estimating the vocabulary of a given set of texts.
+Requires Python 3.8.

 Vocabulator is designed to read in plain text files encoded in [any format supported by Python](https://docs.python.org/3/library/codecs.html#standard-encodings).